photvedt/photvedt.github.io/_pages/about.md

 Hi there, how are you today?

-My name is Peter Hotvedt, I'm senior undergraduate student rising into my 5th year, and my final semster at the University of Wisconsin Madison!
-I am currently studying Nuclear Engineering and Applied Mathematics, and I'll be graduating with degrees in both in December of 2020.
-I have done research as an undegraduate assistant in Dr. Sean B. Fain's Lab  in the field of Medical Physics, with a specific focus on medical imaging.
+My name is Peter Hotvedt.
+I am senior undergraduate student studying Nuclear Engineering and Applied Mathematics, at the University of Wisconsin Madison from which I will be graduating December 2020!

+This is my personal website!
+Anything you might want to know about me academically or professionally will be hosted here.

+This page is still under construction, so I appreciate your patience as I continue to build it!